ptMcGit/forward_back/README.md

 If you have identifier conflicts see the top of the file.
 Aliases are very easily modified to suit a user's needs.

+Set `_GOTO_UPDATE_HISTORY` to a non-empty string to cause list commands to update history.

 ## Tests ##